 Name of school/setting

 Child's name

 Date of birth

 Home address

 GP

 Hospital consultant

-(name of the shadow of the of child) should be given Rectal Diazepammg.eizure over minutes.
+If he/she has a prolonged epileptic se of child) should be given Rectal Diazepammg. eizure over minutes.

 OR

 serial seizures lasting over minut es.

 An ambulance should be called for a t the beginning of the seizure

 OR

 If the seizure has not resolved after minutes.

 (please delete as appropriate)

 Doctor's signature:

 Parents signature:

 Print name:

 Date: